1981–82 Paris Saint-Germain FC season

-The 1981–82 season was Paris Saint-Germain's 12th season in existence after they parted ways with Paris FC.
-PSG played their home league games at the Parc des Princes in Paris, registering an average attendance of 24,216 spectators per match.
-The club was presided by Francis Borelli and the team was coached by Georges Peyroche.
-Dominique Bathenay was the team captain.
+The 1981–82 season was the 12th season in the history of Paris Saint-Germain FC.
+PSG played their home league matches at the Parc des Princes, attracting an average of 24,216 spectators per match.
+The club's president was Francis Borelli, and the team was managed by Georges Peyroche, with Dominique Bathenay serving as captain.
+PSG finished seventh in Ligue 1 and won the Coupe de France.
+Dominique Rocheteau was the team's top scorer, netting 16 goals in all competitions, including 10 in the league, while Ivica Šurjak was the team's top scorer in the league with 11 goals.

 Players

-As of the 1981–82 season.
+Squad

+Players who featured in at least one official match for the club.